This guide provides advice on how to search for a will or administration in England and Wales proved or granted before 1858.

 - how these goods were distributed geographically

-In the period up to 1858 the country was divided into two provinces, York and Canterbury.
-The associated courts were the Prerogative Court of Canterbury and the Prerogative Court of York.
+In the period up to 1858 the senior courts granting probate in England and Wales were the Prerogative Court of Canterbury and the Prerogative Court of York.

 The two provinces were split into a number of dioceses.
 These in turn were divided into several archdeaconries, which were then split into rural deaneries.
 If a person was relatively poor the estate was usually dealt with in the archdeacon’s court.